Guidance on the collection and reporting of section 75 categories

 Collection of data

-The CHS asks the following question on Sex.
+There is no GSS harmonised standard for Sex.
+The Continuous Household Survey (CHS) asks the following question on Sex.
 This question is used in both self-complete (such as online or paper) and interviewer-led (such as telephone or face-to-face) surveys.

 Question